X-Plane/xptools/src/WEDDocs/index.markdown

 #### What the Scenery is Made Of ####

-Scenery in the X-Plane desktop simulator is made up of both scenery files (DSF files) and text files that describe the various entities in the scenery package.
+Scenery in the X-Plane desktop simulator is made up of both scenery files (apt.dat and DSF files) and "resources", text files that describe the various entities referenced in the scenery package.
 This includes object files for describing buildings, network files for describing road patterns, forest files for describing vegetation, and so on.

 In our scenery system, the world is divided into 1 degree latitude by 1 degree longitude tiles, each one of which is defined by one file.
 Custom scenery is stored in packages, or folders which contain all relevant files.
 Objects (in the form of OBJ files) can be placed at any location.
 These objects are most commonly buildings, but they could be houses, airplanes, or even people---X-Plane doesn't know the difference.
 In addition to these custom objects, custom terrain textures may be used to create [orthophoto][3]-style scenery.